Navogan Side Effects

 Generic Name: benzocaine / trimethobenzamide

-Note: This page contains side effects data for the generic drug benzocaine / trimethobenzamide.
-It is possible that some of the dosage forms included below may not apply to the brand name Navogan.
+Note: This document contains side effect information about benzocaine / trimethobenzamide.
+Some of the dosage forms listed on this page may not apply to the brand name Navogan.

 Applies to benzocaine / trimethobenzamide: rectal suppository